 This book has the perfect balance of activities including car games, puzzles, writing prompts, questionnaires, interview ideas, scavenger hunts, brainteasers, and more!
 There is something for every type of kid and allows children to stretch different parts of the brain.
 There are more than 50 activities.
 Plenty to keep the kiddos entertained.
 They might even regret arriving 😉

 [Gifted] Unless your road trip is just a trip across town, there will be the inevitable stops along the way.
 That means public restrooms, possibly some restaurants or coffee stops (unless you pack your own), and these days that means carrying extra items to clean and sanitize your surfaces and your hands.
 I don’t know about you, but with the amount of sanitizer, I am using these days, smell matters!
 I do want natural ingredients and I do want it to smell nice.

 These hand sanitizers come in a variety of fragrances, but I tried Tangerine Coriander and Sandalwood.
 I love anything orange so wasn’t surprised that I liked this one, but the sandalwood took me by surprise.
 It is usually a scent I like a lot, Mr. Misadventures and I recently tried a sandalwood deodorant that we hate, but this one I actually like!
 PlaneAir Hands uses ingredients like green tea extract, aloe vera, along with essential oils in combinations created by this small woman-owned business based in New Jersey.

 The Road Trip Survival Guide

 [NOT Gifted] If you want to survive a family road trip there is one rule…PREPARE!
 One-half of the travel blogging duo 2 Travel Dads, Rob Taylor has all you need in his new book, The Road Trip Survival Guide.
-Also strangely, not available until May, this time the 21st.
-Pre-order now and award your patience with Rob’s first book The Ultimate Travel Journal For Kids which came out in 2019!
+Also, check out Rob's first book The Ultimate Travel Journal For Kids which came out in 2019!

 I suggest you get both Kristy and Rob's books because when it comes to road-tripping with kids, you can NEVER have too many activities!